 Yes.
 "The vaccines for COVID-19 time and time again show excellent safety profiles, including the data for children," Day said.

-“Your child may feel flu-like symptoms for a few days, but it's short-lived," Day said.
+Day said these side effects generally are less severe in children than adults.
+"Your child may feel flu-like symptoms for a few days, but it's short-lived," Day said.

 If kids generally have less severe cases of COVID-19, why should they be vaccinated?